 Life might just lot be a lot simpler if you take the view that workflow management and business process management are just two imperfect names for the same thing.
 After all, both terms are equally vague, so it isn’t always helpful to attach more specific meanings to one or the other.

-‘process management’.
-However, these tend to be different ways that different people understand or apply workflow and process management, rather than differences between the two.
+There are still plenty of differences between what people mean when they talk about ‘workflow management’ or ‘process management’.
+However, these tend to be different ways that different people understand or apply workflow and process management, rather than actual differences between the two.

-Signavio Workflow’s original tagline was ‘workflow simplified’, which we used because it sounds friendlier than anything about BPM, in some circles.
+Signavio Process Governance’s original tagline was ‘workflow simplified’, which we used because it sounds friendlier than anything about BPM, in some circles.
 This is a perfectly reasonable idea, because Signavio Workflow is easy enough to use that business people - operations staff, HR and various kinds of managers - can use it to automate their workflows without a process analyst in sight.

 On the other hand, Process Governance is really a Business Process Management System in that it uses models based on BPMN 2.0 to automate business processes, adding user collaboration, custom forms and integration with other information systems, which is what any other BPMS does.
 The ‘only’ difference is that Process Governance is a tool that everyone can use.